deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 ### (Mostly Free) Screen Capture Software

-* You might consider using your phone to use Twitter and then take a simple screenshot.
+You might consider using your phone to use Twitter and then take a simple screenshot.
+If you'd rather use a computer, here are some resources:

 * [How-to on Mac](https://support.apple.com/en-us/HT201361)
 * [How-to on Windows](https://www.businessinsider.com/how-to-screenshot-on-windows)
 * [Greenshot](https://getgreenshot.org/downloads/) - free on Windows and $1.99 on Mac